bbelyeu/flask-exceptions/README.md

 When using one of the custom exceptions, you may pass an optional message and payload to the exception constructor.

+    from app import exceptions

+    exceptions.bad_request()  # returns 400 with default message (if enabled)

+    exceptions.not_found('Nothing to see here')  # returns a 404 with custom error message

+    exceptions.conflict('Race condition!', payload={'error': '4-8-15-16-23-42'})  # custom error & payload

 # Development